dolphin323/ghera_cleaned/Web/WebViewAllowContentAccess-UnauthorizedFileAccess-Lean/README.md

 Note: For the WebView to have access of content provider *webSettings.setAllowContentAccess(true)* must need to be true which is true by default.

+Linux specific failure: All Tests are passing on Linux except for API Level 27.
+The emulator for API level 27 cannot be started as root.
+Hence File2 and demo1.html cannot be pushed into the internal file system.

 # Steps to build the sample apps and to exploit the vulnerability